California eTRM Roadmap

 eTRM Roadmap Development & Review Process

-For each topic described above, Cal TF Staff is developing material for Cal TF Member and/or PAC input (depending on topic).
-A memo is typically developed to outline the topic and describe opportunities for future enhancements, best practices, standards, or guidelines that may be applicable.
+For each topic described above, Cal TF Staff typically develops material for Cal TF Member and/or PAC input (depending on topic).
+A memo or other document is developed to outline the topic and describe opportunities for future enhancements, best practices, standards, or guidelines that may be applicable.

-Prioritization of the various topics is done with input from stakeholders and discussed with the full Cal TF.
+Prioritization of the initial set of topics was done with input from stakeholders and discussed with the full Cal TF.
+Cal TF Staff presented the initial set of Roadmap topics in the TF Meeting on July 24, 2025 (see presentation).

-Updated materials will be posted on this page and with respective Cal TF meeting materials.
+Updated materials will be posted on this page with respective publication dates.

 Contact: caltf@futee.biz